Xanax is a legally prescribed pharmaceutical substance that is often used in the treatment of anxiety and panic disorders.

-What Is the Purpose of Slang Terms for Xanax?
+Purpose of Slang Terms for Xanax?

 There are a number of different reasons why people use a coded language to refer to pills like Xanax.
 First, it allows them to make references to specific substances without alerting anyone who may be listening, from concerned bystanders to police officers who may cut in on criminal activity related to the sales of diverted pills.
 It also serves as a bonding point among young people who enjoy using a certain drug together.
 In fact, in different areas and different regions, different slang terms are popular for Xanax.

-What Do I Do If a Family Member Continually Refers to Xanax Abuse?
+Family Member Continually Refers to Xanax?

 If you recognize the slang terms for Xanax in your loved one’s conversations on the phone, with certain friends or in texts, it can help you to determine just how problematic Xanax abuse is for your loved one.
 They may use slang terms to: